cloudfoundry/buildpacks-ci/README.md

 * [concourse-filter](https://github.com/pivotal-cf-experimental/concourse-filter) Redacts credentials from Concourse logs
 * [new_version_resource](https://github.com/pivotal-cf-experimental/new_version_resource) Concourse resource to track dependency versions by scraping webpages

-## Repos that are retired, deprecated or abandoned

-You should not follow or rely on these repos.
-They may be moved or deleted without warning.
-They do not contain code under active development.

-* [buildpack-releases](https://github.com/cloudfoundry-attic/buildpack-releases), will be progressively replaced by individual buildpack release repos.
-* [cflinuxfs2-release-deprecated](https://github.com/pivotal-cf-experimental/cflinuxfs2-release-deprecated), has been replaced by `cflinuxfs2-release`

 ## Private Repos

 Some repositories are private for historical or security reasons.
 We list them for completeness.